 People Fighting Recognition

-Nodeflux People Fighting Detection
+People Fighting Detection

-Nodeflux People Fighting Detection addresses the action recognition instances of people fighting and monitors the emergence of riots event, promoting improved public security and surveillance within monitored environments.
+Nodeflux People Fighting Recognition addresses the action recognition instances of people fighting and monitors the emergence of riots event, promoting improved public security and surveillance within monitored environments.
 This solution integrates advanced Large Vision Models and Visual Transformers directly into the Nodeflux Visionaire platform.
 The analytics system is capable of automatically detecting individuals fighting each other, through the inference process from multiple sequential frames, in real-time scenarios.

 Designed Applications

-Nodeflux People Fighting Detection is primarily intended for use in law enforcement and surveillance applications.
+Nodeflux People Fighting Recognition is primarily intended for use in law enforcement and surveillance applications.
 It monitors the occurrence of individuals fighting each other and aids in mitigating or even preventing potential risks or threats associated with riot events that may be impacting in mortality cases.

 Disclaimer: In a sense of large vision models and visual transformers technology, the performance of this analytic might slightly differ in your environment, depending on several variables such as camera specs, camera height, camera angle, weather conditions, etc. We highly recommend you to test our analytics and run benchmarks on your own images, with ground truth or your quality expectations prepared beforehand.
 Please contact us for more info.